Thoughtful-Oasis/LLM-Worldview-Extraction-using-vector-ontologies/README.md

 The data is expected to be in the 'Data' folder in the following format: song_audio_features.csv - a csv file with song ideas and their audio features as well as their genres.
 This repository contains a sample dataset file, but in order to do the full analysis you will need a much larger dataset.
 The dataset used in the paper contains roughly 20 Million songs.
 Sadly sharing this dataset is not possible due to spotifies terms of service.
-A much smaller dataset is available on Kaggle [here]() (1 Million songs).
+A smaller dataset is available on Kaggle (https://www.kaggle.com/datasets/kasparrothenfusser/spotify-songs-with-audio-features-and-genres/data) (1 Million songs), which does replicate the results.

 ## Data Preprocessing